ford-prefect/gst-unity-bridge/Plugin/readme_plugin.txt

 - You'll need to determine the minimum Android API Level for your application.
 Lower levels will allow supporting more versions, but won't have all the API functions of a higher version.
 The lowest supported version for Gstreamer is 9.
 - In a command prompt, navigate to the gst-unity-bridge\Plugin directory

+You can now either run the bat script "CompileForAndroid" (just make sure t edit in the appropriate android version) Or,

 - Run the following:
 	- android update project -p . -s --target android-<your-target-api-number-here>
 	- ndk-build APP_ABI=armeabi-v7a